prometheus/prometheus/README.md

 directory is paramount.
 Providing ``LD_LIBRARY_PATH`` or ``DYLD_LIBRARY_PATH`` in a scaffolding shell script is advised.

-Executing the following target will start up Prometheus for lazy users:

-   $ ARGUMENTS="-foo -bar -baz" make run

-``${ARGUMENTS}`` is passed verbatim into the makefile and thusly Prometheus as ``$(ARGUMENTS)``.
-This is useful for quick one-off invocations and smoke testing.

 ### Problems
 If at any point you run into an error with the ``make`` build system in terms of